-- The Halloween update of Minecraft allows players to build a portal to "The Nether", a hellish underworld where every step you take translates to eight steps in the normal world.
+- The Halloween update in 2010 allows players to build a portal to "The Nether", a hellish underworld where every step you take translates to eight steps in the normal world (Notch explicitly compared using it for fast travel to The Wheel of Time).
 Where the terrain isn't covered by lava it consists of either a red rock that readily catches on fire or a quicksand textured with screaming faces.
 The entire dimension is inhabited by herds of zombie pigmen and flying jellyfish who spit exploding fireballs that tear up the landscape and set the rock on fire.

-- In Sam And Max: The Penal Zone, when Sam and Max first use the power of Teleportation (outside the tutorial flashback at the beginning), the two travel through a mysterious multicolored void where Max is a talking skeleton.
+- In the first episode of Sam & Max: The Devil's Playhouse, when Sam and Max first use the power of Teleportation (outside the tutorial flashback at the beginning), the two travel through a bizarre multicolored void where Max is a talking skeleton with a creepy voice.

 Sam: Note to self: when traveling through Max's brain, keep your eyes shut.